kreitje/hms-testimonials/readme.txt

 == Changelog ==

+= 2.0.4 =
+* Fixed a few issues noticed by Brit Albritton on the forums.

 = 2.0.3 =
 * Added filters to change the text for the public testimonial form fields.  hms_testimonials_sc_name, hms_testimonials_sc_website, hms_testimonials_sc_testimonial and hms_testimonials_sc_submit